apt-get install subversion telnet muttInstall rancid itself:

 $ exit

-Install WebSVN:
+#Install WebSVN:

-During the installation, follow the following instructions.
+# apt-get install websvnDuring the installation, follow the following instructions.

-Select <Ok> and press ENTER.
+<Yes> to the question if you want to configure WebSVN now and press ENTER<Ok> for the next question about supporting various web servers and press ENTER/var/lib/rancid/svnSelect <Ok> and press ENTER.
 Do the same when asked about "svn repositories" on the next screen.
 That is, use the path:

-and not what is shown by default.
+/var/lib/rancid/svnand not what is shown by default.
 Select <Ok> and press ENTER.

 Select <Ok> for the next screen talking about permissions and press ENTER.

-Note: if you are installing under Ubuntu 14.04, you may get an error about the conf.d directory not being present.
-If so, workaround the problem like this (including creating a dummy conf.d directory):
+Note: if you are installing under Ubuntu 14.04, you may get an error about the

 Now fix permissions.
 The web server must be able to read the SVN (Subversion) folder